bitovi/academy/src/typescript/7-generics.md

 @body

+## Old School START!

+## Generics

+Generics are a way of writing abstract code that allows the determination of types to be handled when the code is used.
+Generics let us reuse code for different types and improve maintainability.

+@sourceref ./7-1-basic.html
+@codepen

+Let's look at making a basic class to collect a list of things.

+@sourceref ./7-2-collection.html
+@codepen

+The good - we can push any type to this list.
+The bad - we can push any type to this list.

+@sourceref ./7-3-bad-collection.html
+@codepen

+myList now holds an assortment of types that won't be fun to iterate through and deal with.
+Let's build a generic class instead.

+@sourceref ./7-4-good-collection.html
+@codepen

+Now when we initialize this class we can specify a type to use.

+@sourceref ./7-5-generic-collection.html
+@codepen

+## Old School END!

 ## Overview

 Generics are a useful approach to writing abstract code that can be used in a variety of scenarios, or where this tutorial is concerned, with a variety of types.
 This section will cover more about what Generics are, why they are useful and how to create a linked list using Generics in TypeScript.